UditKarth/Sight-Words/README.md

 - **Visual Feedback**: Words light up and animate when clicked
 - **Audio Feedback**: Gentle beep sound provides additional confirmation
 - **PDF Upload with OCR**: Teachers can upload PDF documents with sight words and have them automatically extracted using OCR technology
+- **Advanced Word Filtering**: Multi-layered sanity checking system to filter out OCR errors and inappropriate content
 - **Drag & Drop Interface**: Easy-to-use drag and drop area for PDF uploads
-- **Word Preview**: Review detected words before adding them to the list
+- **Word Preview with Filtering Details**: Review detected words and see what was filtered out with detailed explanations
 - **Responsive Design**: Works on desktop, tablet, and mobile devices
 - **Child-Friendly UI**: Bright colors, rounded corners, and engaging animations
+- **Age-Appropriate Content**: Built-in filters ensure only appropriate words for first-grade students

 ## File Structure